Ongoing development cooperation

 Bilateral cooperation with Zambia

 An agreement was reached with Sida in December 2018 regarding an inception phase to develop a project plan for a 5-year development cooperation project between ZEMA and KemI.
 The proposed intervention aims at reducing the risks to human and animal health and the environment from the use of chemicals by supporting the implementation of new and subsidiary chemicals legislation in Zambia.
-The programme is a part of the Swedish Chemicals Agency’s development cooperation and is supported from Sida.
+The programme is a part of the Swedish Chemicals Agency’s development cooperation and is supported by Sida.

 Other ongoing bilateral cooperation

 The government has allocated funds for bilateral cooperation with countries having significant impact on the global environment and/or the global environment and climate cooperation.
 Four Swedish authorities are participating in the bilateral cooperation projects: the Swedish Chemicals Agency, the Swedish Agency for Marine and Water management (HaV), the Swedish Environmental Protection Agency and the Swedish Meteorological and Hydrological Institute (SMHI).
 The Swedish Environmental Protection Agency is deciding about the distribution of funds.

 The Swedish Chemicals Agency is currently cooperating with Brazil, Indonesia, South Africa, Republic of Korea, Vietnam and Argentina.

 Several of the countries that we are cooperating with are now at a stage where they are developing new legislation or strategies for their chemicals control.
 We have conducted workshops for experts on ministries and authorities with the emphasis on giving advice on the structure and contents of the legislation and more specific topics such as register for chemicals, registration of pesticides, risk assessment and risk management and enforcement issues.